Christopher George: Recruiting film for the United States Marine Corps Reserve

-In the summer of 1976, prior to returning to MCAS Quantico for a visit, George traveled to Andrews Air Force Base in Maryland to appear in a recruiting video for the US Marine Corps Air Reserves.
+In the summer of 1976, prior to returning to MCAS Quantico for a visit, George traveled to Andrews Air Force Base in Maryland to appear in a recruiting video for the U.S. Marine Corps Air Reserves.
 This video featured Marines assigned to Marine Fighter Attack Squadron 321 just returned from their annual training tour as reservists.
 The commander of the unit at the time was LtCol Charles McLeran.
 It was filmed by the J. Walter Thompson advertising company and provided to recruiters in 1978.
 Archive records show that George was under contract with J. Walter Thompson for this work.

 Work with his wife

-George co-starred with his wife Lynda in multiple television films, including Mayday at 40,000 Feet!
+George co-starred with his wife Lynda (who became Lynda Day George following their marriage) in multiple television films, including Mayday at 40,000 Feet!
 (1976) and Cruise Into Terror (1978).
 They also worked together in episodes of The F.B.I.
-(1970), Mission: Impossible (1971), McCloud (1975), Wonder Woman (1976), Love Boat (1977) and Vega$ (1978).
-In addition, George and his wife Lynda co-starred in the feature film, Day Of The Animals (1977).
+(1970), Mission: Impossible (1971), McCloud (1975), Wonder Woman (1976), Love Boat (1977), Vega$ (1978), and Christopher George's regular series The Immortal (1970).
+In addition, the Georges co-starred in the feature film, Day Of The Animals (1977).
+The many co-star roles came about because they had the same agent, who was aware that they enjoyed working with one another.

 One of his last film roles was a supporting role in the horror film Mortuary.
-Released in September 1983, it was actually filmed in 1981, more than two years prior to his death.
+Though George died on November 28, 1983, just two months after Mortuary was released in September 1983, it was actually filmed in 1981, more than two years prior to his death.

 Personal life

-George first met actress Lynda Day in New York where they were doing a fashion layout; prophetically, she was modeling the bride's outfit and he was the groom.
-They met again later when they starred together in the independent film The Gentle Rain (1966).
-They would appear in supporting roles together four years later in Chisum starring John Wayne, where they fell in love.
+George first met actress Lynda Day in New York where they were doing a fashion layout; she was modeling the bride's outfit and he was the groom.
+They met again later and became friends when they starred together in the independent film The Gentle Rain (1966).
+They appeared in supporting roles together four years later in Chisum starring John Wayne, where they fell in love.
 On May 15, 1970, they were married in an Episcopal ceremony in a judge's chamber in Palm Beach, Florida.
 They had two children together — a daughter, Casey and a son, Nicholas.
+Nicholas was the child of Lynda and her first husband, Joseph Pantano, but the Georges successfully petitioned courts to have Nicholas recognized as Christopher's natural son.

 George's niece is Wheel of Fortune hostess Vanna White.
 According to White, although George was not a biological relation of hers, her mother grew up with his family and, years later in Los Angeles, he and his wife took her under their wing.